 Atlas Mountains

 We work with trekking lodges, Kasbahs, guesthouses and luxury mountain retreats in the Anti-Atlas, the High Atlas, and the Middle Atlas Mountains.
-Some of our favourite places to stay include Kasbah de Toubkal, Kasbah Bab Ourika, Olinto, Kasbah Tamadot, Capaldi and the Michlifen.
+Some of our favourite places to stay include Kasbah de Toubkal situated in the gateway to the High Atlas, Kasbah Bab Ourika in the beautiful Ourika valley, Olinto in the stunning Ourigane region, Kasbah Tamadot close to Asni and The Michlifen in the Middle Atlas.

 • Moroccan Cuisine